Learn how to improve your cultural intelligence

 Without proper intercultural communication awareness, it is easy to make mistakes and create misunderstandings that can be costly.

-The Cross-Cultural Communication in Global Business course introduces business professionals to cross-cultural communication and the tools they need to improve their communication skills and success with intercultural encounters.
+The Cross-Cultural Communication training workshop introduces business professionals to cross-cultural communication and the tools they need to improve their communication skills and success with intercultural encounters.

-This course goes beyond awareness and focuses on specific tools for avoiding miscommunication and misunderstanding created by cultural differences and lack of knowledge of cultural norms.
+This workshop goes beyond awareness and focuses on specific tools for avoiding miscommunication and misunderstanding created by cultural differences and lack of knowledge of cultural norms.

-Throughout this course, you will learn key concepts and theories to strengthen your global awareness and sharpen your intercultural communication skills to interact and manage more effectively across cultures.
+During this workshop, you will learn key concepts and theories to strengthen your global awareness and sharpen your intercultural communication skills to interact, communicate, and manage more effectively across cultures.

 - Define intercultural communication and identify the benefits of intercultural communication skills in global business.